Ankitraghav0010/10-Practice-Project-Html-CSS/readme.md

 # HTML CSS 10 PRACTICE PROJECT
-# here you will learn about HTML CSS project.
+# here you will see  HTML CSS project.
 ### Project that we are going to build in this complete practice course

 - Project 1 - Tribute Website